Vision-At-SEECS/PakvehicleReId/README.md

   3. Opencv
   4. TensorboardX

-3. For convience, you may execute `requirements.txt` in cmd prompt.
+Alternatively, you may execute `requirements.txt` in cmd prompt.

 ## Dataset